portworx/px-docs/share-vol-for-nfs.md

 ```

-5. On the PX container nodes suse01, suse04, suse05.
-   edit /etc/exports and restart nfsserver.
+#### On the nodes suse01,04,05 edit /etc/exports and restart nfs server.

 Below is the example of  /etc/exports  on node "suse01"